 Also, the Camden County East NAACP Scholarship Committee is announcing it is accepting applications for the 2021 Paul C. Harris, Sr. Memorial Scholarship.
 The annual scholarships are given to:

-–Camden County NJ student enrolled in a two-year college or four-year college/university undergraduate program
+- Camden County NJ students enrolled in a two-year college or four-year college/university undergraduate program

-–High School or College student who legally resides in Camden County, NJ
+- High School or College students who legally reside in Camden County, NJ

 The award may be renewed for up to three years.
 Both high school and college students must provide an official scholastic transcript and two letters of recommendation prior to the application deadline.